When I finally started writing a memoir, the story had been hiding in my brain for a decade, percolating without me knowing it.

 After while though, my brain scattered.
 Where was the kiss story again?
 I worked on it last week but it’s gone now.
 While Evernote’s search function is great, I wanted to stop writing little snippets and start visualizing it as the book I wanted to write.
 Unfortunately, Evernote sorts by the date you last edited a note, and it was getting messy.

-But I have a day job, giving me maybe three hours, at the absolute maximum, to work on my book (never mind that I don’t really have three hours because my brain is fried at the end of the day).
+But I had a day job, giving me maybe three hours, at the absolute maximum, to work on my book (never mind that I didn’t really have three hours because my brain was fried at the end of the day).

 Step 6: Go where the story takes you